KendallWeihe/BB-HTML-Data-Collection/README.md

 Each stat is normalized between 0 and 1 based on the min and maximum stats in the league for each stat.
 This is for later use of the statistics (for example feeding it into a neural network).
 By normalizing, each stat holds equal weight.

+There is a script that collects the same data as above, but converts the value to a per posession value.

-There is also a script that does a mass collection of previous years NCAA basketball games.
+There is a script that does a mass collection of previous years NCAA basketball games.
 My current model collects stats from over 12,000 games.